omonville

 1944 Robert Burns Woodward (Boston, Mass, 1917 - 1979) and William von Eggers Doering (1917 - 2011) perform several steps of the chemical synthesis of quinine, isolated more than one century before by Caventou and Pelletier, using 8-hydroxyisoquinoline as starting material, building on the first isoalation of an optically active compound resolved from the racemic mixture by Pasteur.
 Over the next eighteen years, Woodward synthesizes, in 1951, cholesterol and cortisone, in 1954, strychnine and lysergic acid, in 1956, reserpine, in 1960, chlorophyll, and, in 1962, a tetracycline antibiotic.

-1944 Howard Hathaway Aiken (Hoboken, New Jersey, 1900 - 1973) and a team of engineers from IBM display a huge programmable calculator the Automatic Sequence Controlled Calculator, known as Mark I, which contains over 750,000 parts, is 51 feet long and weighs five tons.
+1944 Howard Hathaway Aiken (Hoboken, New Jersey, 1900 - 1973) and a team of engineers from IBM display a huge programmable calculator, they name the Automatic Sequence Controlled Calculator, known as Mark I, which contains over 750,000 parts.
+It is 51 feet long and weighs five tons.

-1944 (Janos) John (von) Neumann (Budapest, Hungary, 1903 - Washington, DC, 1957) and Oskar Morgenstern (1902 - 1976), starting from games like poker and chess, apply their formulation of game theory to human economic behavior.
+1944 (Janos) John (von) Neumann (Budapest, Hungary, 1903 - Washington, DC, 1957) and Oskar Morgenstern (1902 - 1976), starting with games such as poker or chess, apply their formulation of game theory to human economic behavior.
 The central assumptions are that the players are able to foresee the consequences of their actions and will behave rationally, and according to some criterion of their self-interest.
-As an application of their theory, von Neumann develop the model to the United States' nuclear strategy.
+As an application of their theory, von Neumann develops the model to the United States' nuclear strategy.
 Game theory was later applied to population studies and evolution.

-1944 Friedrich August von Hayek (1899-1992) with his The road to serfdom proposes a polemical defense of laissez-faire, arguing that no central economic planner could possibly command the countless bits of localized and individual information necessary and that only the unorganized price system in a free market enables "spontaneous order" to arise from the myriad of individual plans.
-He claims, countering Lange and the Paretians, that prices are not merely "rates of exchange between goods", but rather "a mechanism for communicating information."
+1944 Friedrich August von Hayek (1899 - 1992) publishes The road to serfdom, a polemical defence of laissez-faire, arguing that no central economic planner could possibly command the myriad of local and individual information required, and and that only the unorganized price system of a free market allows "spontaneous order" to emerge from the myriad of individual plans.
+He claims, in contrst to Lange and the Paretians, that prices are not merely "rates of exchange between goods", but rather "a mechanism for communicating information."

-1945 Ray David Owen (1915 - 2014) notices a surprising fact about non identical cattle twins.
-Twins, who have therefore shared an in utero circulatory system, are unable, in adulthood, to mount an immune response to antigens produced by the twin.
+1945 Ray David Owen (1915 - 2014) notices a surprising fact about non-identical cattle twins.
+Twins, who have therefore shared a circulatory system in utero, are unable to mount an immune response to antigens produced by the twin in adulthood.
 This is the first demonstration of immune tolerance.

 1945 Michael James Denham White (London, 1910 - 1983) writes a treaty on cytogenetics: Animal Cytology and Evolution.
 The book summarises, analyses and synthesises current information on animal chromosomes.